RaspberryPI – Commands cheat sheet

 This command shows you all currently open ports and network connections as well as various information about them

-Change the password of a user
+Change password of a user

 passwd userName